gardener/gardener/docs/monitoring/README.md

 **Purpose**: Monitor all relevant components belonging to a shoot cluster managed by Gardener.
 Shoot owners can view the metrics in Plutono dashboards and receive alerts based on these metrics.
 For alerting internals refer to [this](alerting.md) document.

-## Collect all Shoot Prometheus with remote write
+## Collect all shoot Prometheus with remote write

-An optional collection of all Shoot Prometheus metrics to a central prometheus (or cortex) instance is possible with the `monitoring.shoot` setting in `GardenletConfiguration`:
+An optional collection of all shoot Prometheus metrics to a central Prometheus (or cortex) instance is possible with the `monitoring.shoot` setting in `GardenletConfiguration`:
 ```
 monitoring:
   shoot: